School of Mathematics and Natural Sciences

-The faculty of the Department of Chemistry and Biochemistry view undergraduate research as so important to the bachelor's degree, no matter what your career plans, that we have made research a mandatory part of every emphasis area in the department.
-Majors normally fulfill this requirement by scheduling at least one semester of CHE 496 [(html version without attachments) (pdf version with attachments)] with a department faculty research advisor.
+Chemistry and Biochemistry faculty view undergraduate research as so important to the bachelor's degree, no matter what your career plans, that we have made research a mandatory part of every emphasis area.
+Majors normally fulfill this requirement by scheduling at least one semester of CHE 496 [(html version without attachments) (pdf version with attachments)] with a faculty research advisor.
 This course now requires CHE 410, chemical safety, as a prerequisite.

 The longer a student works in a research lab, the more they accomplish and the more likely they will have the opportunity to make a presentation at a scientific meeting or become an author of a scientific publication.
 You do not have to receive course credit to work in a research lab.
 Many faculty pay undergraduate student researchers, which is certainly preferable to working at a fast food restaurant and better for your career.

-Students perform research project under the mentorship of one of the department faculty.
-To select a research advisor, students should review the research interests of the faculty members in the department and pick two or three to speak to about ongoing research projects in their lab.
+Students perform research project under the mentorship of a faculty member.
+To select a research advisor, students should review the research interests of the available faculty members and pick two or three to speak to about ongoing research projects in their lab.
 This should be done by the second or third year.

 Off Campus Summer Research Opportunities

 Sophomores and juniors are encouraged to do research at another university during the summer.
 You should check out the NSF REU site as well as opportunities at national laboratories like Oak Ridge.
 Also see this very comprehensive Guide to Undergraduate Research.
 For students interested in a career in medicine, summer opportunities may be found at the Association of American Medical Colleges.